ToBaer94/pygame_platformer/README.md

 pytmx additionally uses the "six"-module by "gutworth". "six" is licensed under MIT: https://bitbucket.org/gutworth/six

+Controls:

+Overworld - Arrow keys for movement, space to enter a level.
+You need to beat the previous level to access the next one.
+Currently 3 levels implemented.

-Arrow keys for directional movement and jumping, space to throw fireballs.
+Level - Arrow keys for directional movement and jumping, space to throw fireballs after picking up a mushroom.

 Credit for most of the art goes to Kenney: http://opengameart.org/content/platformer-art-deluxe

+Credit for the overworld art goes to Buch: http://opengameart.org/content/the-field-of-the-floating-islands

 Credit for the Land Monster and the Worm-type Enemy goes to bevouliin: http://opengameart.org/content/bevouliin-free-sprite-sheets-underground-worm-monster http://opengameart.org/content/bevouliin-free-sprite-sheets-monster-game-asset